How it Works

 - The NC issues a reusable green Mother Lode Food Project bag to a donor and suggests they buy one extra nonperishable grocery item each week.
 The food can be stored in the bag until pickup day.

-- Each Food Donor puts the bag of food out by his or her front door.
-NCs pick up each bag, leave a “Thank-you” card and tax credit receipt (which we supply) with the replacement bag.
+- Each Food Donor drops off their bag at an official drop-off site, and can pick up a replacement bag and tax credit receipt.
 An NC may also pick up bags when the book club or other social club meets.